 Now that we’ve got you to Chiloé, let’s talk about the beautiful places to visit.

 During my two-day stay on the island, I covered four of some of Chiloé’s most popular sites.
 Let’s take a closer look at how to visit Chiloé Island to help you make the most of your visit.

 Ancud is the second largest town on Chiloé Island and the first stop for many since it’s located near the Chacao port.
 It offers a great introduction to the island with its Church of San Francisco, among others.
 The oceanfront promenade is the perfect place to feel the pulse of the town.

-If you’re driving, park your car and explore by foot.
+If you’re driving, park your car and explore on foot.
 If you’re taking a bus, the Cruz del Sur terminal is located in town.
-All other bus companies stop at the main bus terminal which is about a 20 minute walk from things of touristic importance.
+All other bus companies stop at the main bus terminal which is about a 20-minute walk from things of touristic importance.

 The walk is an easy, straight shot into town, so if you’ve got the time, I wouldn’t plan your schedule around taking a Cruz del Sur bus.
 Taxis are also available at the bus terminal.